 People who have a polycystic ovarian syndrome or high levels of androgen may:

-Missed periods or irregular menstruation, or amenorrhea.
+Missed periods or irregular menstruation, or amenorrhea

-hair loss or excessive hair growth (hirsutism).
+Hair loss or excessive hair growth (hirsutism)

-High cholesterol and blood pressure.
+High cholesterol and blood pressure

 As the fetus grows inside your uterus, androgen supports genitalia.
 Some newborns have sex differentiation issues.
 These conditions have an impact on a child's genital structure and reproductive organs.
+A child may inherit a gene mutation from a parent.
+A gene mutation may result in:

 Androgen insufficiency syndrome: The body of a baby with AIS does not react to its androgen or testosterone.
 Despite the kid having male chromosomes, the penis may be underdeveloped or micropenis-size.
 The genitalia could be mixed sex or appear female.